 - Builds your network.
 You start a conversation and connect with other people.
 This builds you a network of potential friends and business partners.

 - It is your creative outlet.
-Whatever is on your mind, whatever ideas you might have, your site is a creative outlet for you to share your ideas and creativity.
+Your site is a creative outlet for you to share your ideas and creativity.
+Whatever is on your mind.
+Whatever ideas you might have.

 - Makes you read.
 Being in the industry makes you read a lot – you read other sites, read books, read comments.
 It opens your mind to new ideas and inspires you to do more.